johnshaughnessy/osai-ubuntu/README.md

 In order to run the `ansible` setup script:

 - `ansible` needs to be installed on the control node,
-- `ssh` needs to be installed on the target node
+- the target node needs `python3`
 - the control node needs ssh access to the target machine
 - the ssh user on the target machine must be able to run `sudo`
-- the target node needs `python3`

-Change the hostname of the target node in `ansible/inventory.ini`.
+Configure `ansible/inventory.ini` with the hostname of the target node.
 (Change the line that says `osai-redwood`.)

-Add the target node's ssh configuration to `~/.ssh/config` so that ansible is not confused when you tell it to ssh into the target node.
+Add the target node's ssh configuration to `~/.ssh/config` so that ansible knows how to ssh into the target node.
 For example, mine looks like this:

 ```
 Host osai-redwood